DaFitRobsta/ARM-Templates/NetworkTopologies/Hub-n-Spoke/readme.md

 ## Parameters File

 The parameters file is how to control what and how many resources are deployed.
-Review the following parameters in main.parameters.json before deployment:
+There are a few examples in the [/parameterFileExamples](parameterFileExamples/) folder on various ways to control what is deployed.
+Below are the  parameters available in main.parameters.json:

 ### Top level properties